subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

 I remeber seeing an article some time ago comparing various site generators; their pros, cons, etc. One con I remember seeing for Jekyll was that it had a confusing installation process.

 Starting a Jekyll site seemed fairly straightforward to me.
-You make sure Ruby is installed, you install a few gems, you run: `jekyll new . &#151;blank` to make a blank Jekyll site.
+You make sure Ruby is installed, you install a few gems, you run: `jekyll new . --blank` to make a barebones Jekyll site.
 Then, you run `bundle exec jekyll serve` to start the web sever/compile and finally&#151;BAM!
 You have a bare-bones Jekyll site that you are now free to design to your heart's desire...in theory.

 Admitedlly, articles like theirs (or mine) are subjective by nature, and of course, what might be easy for someone can be absolutely difficult for someone else.
 I do think the official documentation can get you there fairly painlessly...but the complexity I think lies in something less obvious.